lit26/finvizfinance/docs/index.rst

 ..
-Technical Analysis Library in Python documentation master file, created by sphinx-quickstart on Tue Apr 10 15:47:09 2018.
+Finviz Finance in Python documentation master file, created by sphinx-quickstart on Tue Apr 10 15:47:09 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.